Commissioning care homes: common safeguarding challenges

 - SCIE Dementia Gateway: Aggressive behaviour

-- SCIE training materials: Managing risk, minimising restraint: Challenges, dilemmas and positive approaches for working with older people in care homes
+- SCIE e-learning course: Managing risk, minimising restraint: Challenges, dilemmas and positive approaches for working with older people in care homes

 - SCIE resources on Minimising the use of restraint in care homes